The Family is the Foundation of Israel

 Throughout the centuries, the Jewish family has been the basis of the continued existence of our nation.
 Father and Mother take it upon themselves to teach their children the heritage of our forefathers and the teachings of the Bible.
 Family meals have also been a key element in the celebration of the Biblical holidays.
 Marriage and children are key values in Judaism, way beyond the personal enjoyment that prodigy can bring.
 It is the family unit that has enabled us to preserve our heritage and our uniqueness.

-And Balaam echoes G-d’s promise to Abraham: “Those who bless you will be blessed and those who curse you will be cursed.”
-(Numbers 24:9).
+And Balaam echoes G-d’s promise to Abraham: “Blessed are those who bless you and cursed are those who curse you.”
+(Numbers 24:9)

 Shabbat Shalom From Samaria,